Natural Reweighted Wake-Sleep: The Reweighted Wake-Sleep Algorithm

 \section{The Reweighted Wake-Sleep Algorithm}

-A Helmholtz Machine is composed by two Sigmoid Belief Networks, a generative network $p$ depending on weights and biases $\theta$ and a recognition (or inference) network $q$, depending on weights and biases $\phi$.
-Following a reinterpretation due to \cite{bornschein_reweighted_2014}, the training of Helmholtz Machines can be recast in terms of a variational objective~\cite{graves2011practical,kingma2013vae}.
-This is analogous to the learning in a Variational Autoencoder~\cite{kingma2013vae} which requires maximizing a lower bound of the likelihood.
-The derivative of the log-likelihood of $x$ can be approximated with a Monte Carlo sampling~\cite{bornschein_reweighted_2014,le2019revisiting}
+Following a more recent reinterpretation, the training of Helmholtz Machines can be recast in terms of a variational objective~\cite{bornschein_reweighted_2014, graves2011practical,kingma2013vae}.
+This is analogous to learning in a Variational AutoEncoder~\cite{kingma2013vae} which requires maximizing a lower bound of the log-likelihood.
+Let us start by defining the log-likelihoods for the generation and the recognition probability distributions as